Bound states in the continuum induced via local symmetries in complex structures: Introduction

-Other, more efficient, BIC schemes have been also developed and experimentally implemented thanks to the advent of metamaterials and nanotechnology \cite{HZSJS16,JPSJ21,AK21}.
-Perhaps the most prominent approach that also highlights the wave nature of the phenomenon, is associated with ``accidental'' BICs \cite{FW85a,FW85}.
-In this case, the parameters of the target system are fine-tuned to achieve cancellation of outgoing waves to the continuum.
-A special case of accidental BIC is associated with Fabry-Perot (FP) configurations \cite{MBS08,HZCJJS13,WXKMTNSSK13} of two identical resonances which interact strongly through the same radiation channel (e.g.\ a waveguide).
-A third mechanism that leads to BICs is invoking structures with geometric symmetries \cite{Rob86,HZSJS16,S21}.
+Other, more efficient, BIC schemes have been also developed and experimentally implemented thanks to the advent of metamaterials and nanotechnology \cite{HZSJS16,S21,JPSJ21,AK21}.
+Perhaps the most prominent approach, which also highlights the wave nature of the phenomenon, is associated with ``accidental'' BICs \cite{FW85a,FW85}.
+In this case, the parameters of the target system are fine-tuned to achieve cancelation of outgoing waves to the continuum.
+A special case of such accidental BICs is associated with Fabry-Perot configurations \cite{MBS08,HZCJJS13,WXKMTNSSK13} of two identical resonances which interact strongly through the same radiation channel (e.g.\ a waveguide).
+A third mechanism that leads to BICs invokes structures with geometric symmetries \cite{Rob86,HZSJS16,S21}.
 In this case, a trapped mode with a given symmetry can be embedded into a continuum of states with a distinct symmetry, ensuring the decoupling of the trapped mode and thus the suppression of its leakage.

-Most of the above BIC proposals have been realized in extended structures.
-In fact, there is a non-existence theorem for BICs in compact structures \cite{HZSJS16} (see, however, Refs~\cite{Law+21,D+22} for exceptions).
-Finding a genuine BIC in compact systems is a challenging fundamental problem, and its solution would allow the implementation of high-$Q$ resonators having a broad range of potential applications including lasers, sensors, filters and low-loss fibers \cite{HZSJS16,S21}.